MarkSFrancis/DocsGenerator/README.md

 # DocsGenerator
-A custom DocFX template with a light theme, and a focus on readability
+A custom DocFX template with a light and dark theme, and a heavy focus on readability

 # Screenshots
 ![App (Light Theme)](Screenshots/1.png)